 This is a junior-senior level, team-taught, two-trimester class.
-This course combines the curriculum
+This course combines the curriculum ideas from the English class Environmental Literature with the curriculum of the Physical Education

-ENVIRONMENTAL LITERATURE IN THE OUTDOORS Course: 120, 891 Credit: 1.0 (.5 ELA, .5 P.E.)
+ENVIRONMENTAL LITERATURE IN THE OUTDOORS Course: 120, 891

+Credit: 1.0 (.5 ELA,

+.5 P.E.)

+Grade: 11, 12

+Prerequisite: None

-Grade: Prerequisite: Fee:
+Fee: None